Gaurav-Wankhede/AegisIDE/README.md

 cp -r platforms/windsurf/project/.windsurf /path/to/your/project/

 # 4. Start development
-# In Windsurf chat, describe your project then:
+# In Windsurf chat, describe your project then run:
-what next
-implement next task
+/next
 ```

 ### Other IDEs